 Purpose of Watershed Management Plans

 Section XII of the Order allows the Permittees to develop and implement Watershed Management Plans (WMPs).
 Participation in a WMP is a voluntary, alternative compliance option for Permittees that gives them the flexibility to implement the requirements of the Order on a watershed scale through customized strategies, control measures, and BMPs.
 Specifically, the development and implementation of, and the Permittees’ compliance with, WMPs serves as an alternate method to comply with receiving water limitations in section VI (Receiving Water Limitations) and/or with WLAs that are expressed as WQBELs in section VII (Effluent Limitations and Discharge Specifications).
-Watershed Management Plans may only be used to determine compliance with these requirements when final compliance deadlines have not yet passed or where no final compliance deadline is specified.
+Watershed Management Plans may only be used to determine compliance with these requirements when final compliance dates have not yet passed or where no final compliance deadline is specified.
 The WMPs must be approved by the Executive Officer, subject to public review.

 WMPs are new to the Order and were not included in prior permits.
 They were initially described in the Los Angeles Water Board’s Order R4-2012-0175.
 The State Water Board affirmed the use of WMPs as an alternative compliance path in Order WQ 2015-0075.
 In Order WQ 2015-0075, the State Water Board found that WMPs are “an appropriate alternative to immediate compliance with receiving water limitations”.
 (Order WQ 2015-0075, p.76.)
-In fact, the State Water Board directed all Regional Water Boards to consider WMPs for inclusion in their MS4 permits moving forward.
+The use of WMPs as an alternative path to compliance with Receiving Water Limitations and WLAs is limited.
+WMPs may only be used as a path for Receiving Water Limitations and for WLAs when the final compliance dates have not yet passed or where no final compliance date is specified.
+In cases where the final compliance date has passed, the only option appropriately available to a Permittee unable to meet compliance deadlines in a TMDL and incorporated into the Order is to request a time schedule order.
+(Id. at p.
+36) In fact, the State Water Board directed all Regional Water Boards to consider WMPs for inclusion in their MS4 permits moving forward.
 (Id. at p.
 51.)
 The incorporation of WMPs into the Order is therefore consistent with precedent set by the State Water Board in Order WQ 2015-0075.

 The inclusion of WMPs is also consistent with federal regulations that support the development of permit conditions, as well as the implementation of stormwater management programs, at a watershed scale.
 (See 40 CFR §§ 122.26(a)(3)(ii), 122.26(a)(3)(v), and 122.26(d)(2)(iv).)
 USEPA has issued a Watershed-Based NPDES Permitting Policy Statement (USEPA, 2003) that defines watershed-based permitting as an approach that produces NPDES permits that are issued to point sources on a geographic or watershed basis.
 In this policy statement, USEPA explains that “[t]he utility of this tool relies heavily on a detailed, integrated, and inclusive watershed planning process.”
 USEPA identifies a number of important benefits of watershed permitting, including more environmentally effective results; the ability to emphasize measuring the effectiveness of targeted actions on improvements in water quality; reduced cost of improving the quality of the nation’s waters; and more effective implementation of watershed plans, including TMDLs, among others.